 I live on the edge of the English Lake District and became interested in photography after adopting a Miniature Schnauzer back in 2011.
 Taking him out, especially early in the mornings, I saw all sorts of wildlife I wanted to capture so I bought a third-hand Olympus E-450 with a single kit lens off Ebay.
 Despite knowing absolutely nothing about photography I thought if I bought a ‘proper’ camera I’d take fantastic pictures like the ones I’d seen on Flickr and Instagram, but it turned out not to be quite that simple 😉 It took me a month to figure out how to focus, a year before I made sense of the Manual and at times I wanted to bin the ‘proper’ camera and buy a point ‘n shoot from Argos, but eventually I figured out how to take a picture with it and my love affair with photography began!

 I wouldn’t be where I am today without the advice, knowledge and generous support of other photographers and I feel it’s important to pass on the help I received to others just starting out.
-So I give talks to Camera Clubs in my area and teach composition and Photoshop.
+So I give talks via Zoom, and locally in person, as well as teaching composition and Photoshop.

 Initially my passion was wildlife but it’s massively time-consuming, plus the novelty of spending hours outdoors in the long, cold, rainy Cumbrian winters soon wore off so I set up a ‘studio’ with some cheap lighting gear in the tiny spare bedroom of my cottage and started taking portraits and selfies in the warm and the dry!
 I then became interested in composite and creative fine art pictures which is where I found my niche.